 Investment Theft Losses

 It turns out that the IRS has helped out some past investors in a tough spot with Revenue Ruling 2009-09 and Revenue Procedure 2009-20.
-While the IRS isn’t often known to have a caring heart, it turns out that they have a soft spot for jilted investors.
+While the IRS isn’t often known to have a caring heart, they evidently have a soft spot for jilted investors.
 Who knew?

-Both of these IRS communications deal with investment fraud and give us some insight into how the IRS views the taxable treatment of investments that later turn out to be fraudulent.
+Both of these IRS communications deal with investment fraud.
+They give us insight into how the IRS views taxable treatment of investments that later turn out to be fraudulent.

 This deduction is most commonly associated with the Bernie Madoff Ponzi theft losses of the 2000s.